yonkahlon/Zenject/README.md

 ## <a id="the-dependency-root"></a>The dependency root

 Every Zenject app has one root object.
 The dependencies of this object generates the full object graph for the application/game (not including the object graphs that are built into the scene as well as the object graphs that are created dynamically).
-For example, in the sample project this is the GameRoot class which is declared as below:
+In many cases, you can just use DependencyRootStandard for this which just contain the supporting classes for ITickable and IInitializable (this is also what's done in the sample game).
+Your binding would then look like this:

-    _container.Bind<IDependencyRoot>().ToSingle<GameRoot>();
+    _container.Bind<IDependencyRoot>().ToSingle<DependencyRootStandard>();

 ## <a id="itickable"></a>ITickable